Catine ME

 Castine Kayak Adventures | photo via nettsybets

-Some rental boat outfitters offer scenic tours for beginners to experienced paddlers.
+Some rental boat outfitters offer scenic tours for everyone from beginners to experienced paddlers.
 We recommend using Castine Kayak Adventures, which also offers bike rentals for exploring the area and coastline.

 Castine Cruises